Skip to main content

 tip

-If you don’t want to set a password, you can skip this step.
+If you don’t want to set up a password, you can skip this step.

-htpasswd is a file format for storing usernames and passwords, which pypiserver uses for user authentication.
-This is a simple and effective way to enhance pypiserver’s security.
+htpasswd is a file format used to store usernames and passwords, which PyPiServer uses for user authentication.
+This is a simple yet effective way to enhance PyPiServer's security.

 First, install apache2-utils: